 - Pumpkins.
 The pumpkins grew like crazy during the wet season and there were abundant pumpkins.

 - Kale was OK at the start of the wet, but by the end most of it was rotted or eaten by bugs.

 - Aubergines (eggplants).
-Every variety of eggplant is currently producing well.
+Every variety of eggplant can produce well through the wet.

 - Herbs.
 None of my herbs have died due to wet season conditions, which honestly, is a surprise.
 Some are flourishing.

 - Asian Greens, Water spinach is looking super happy.

 - Tomatoes.
 I’m determined to grow wet season tomatoes.
 Some are in open beds, taking the full brunt of the weather, others I’m babying along, more below.

 - Fruit.
 We have picked lemons, jackfruit, passionfruit, papayas and pineapples during the wet.
 The grapefruit tree is covered in unripe fruit and survives the monsoon just fine.